Lorenzo Zurzolo

 Lorenzo Zurzolo (born 21 March 2000) is an Italian actor.
-He is best known for his roles in the Netflix teen drama television series Baby (2018–2020), the Netflix comedy drama film Under the Riccione Sun (2020), and the Oscar-nominated drama film EO (2022).
+He is best known for his roles in the Netflix teen drama television series Baby (2018–2020), the Netflix comedy drama film Under the Riccione Sun (2020), and Jerzy Skolimowski’s drama film EO (2022).

 Early life

 Zurzolo was born in Rome to Federico Zurzolo, a RAI journalist, and Gabria Cipullo, a film producer.
 He has an older sister.
-He attended a liceo linguistico, and spent six months in England during his high school years.
+He attended a liceo linguistico and spent six months in England during his high school years.
+He studied acting at the Scuola di Recitazione Omnes Artes in Rome.